earthdaily/earthdaily-documentation/docs/Agro/Territory_insights/Territory_insights_overview.md

 **How It Works:**

 1. **Territory Setup**: Define your geographic area of interest (state, county, or custom boundary)
-2. **Automated Monitoring**: AI models continuously analyze satellite imagery to delineate field boundaries and identify crops
+2. **Automated Monitoring**: AI models continuously analyze satellite imagery to identify crops and emergence
 3. **Predictive Analytics**: Machine learning algorithms combine imagery time series with weather data to predict growth stages and assess yield potential
-4. **Insight Delivery**: Consolidated reports and alerts delivered through dashboards, APIs, or integrated into existing systems
+4. **Insight Delivery**: Consolidated reports and alerts delivered through data export, dashboards, APIs, or integrated into existing systems
-5. **Action**: Sales teams receive prioritized lists of growers, optimal timing windows, and tailored messaging for maximum engagement
+5. **Action**: Sales teams receive prioritized lists of location, optimal timing windows, and tailored messaging for maximum engagement

 **Key Differentiators:**

 - **Zero Manual Input**: Unlike traditional field monitoring that requires growers to upload field boundaries or self-report planting dates, Territory Insights automatically generates all intelligence
 - **Predictive Not Just Reactive**: Forecasts growth stages days in advance rather than just reporting current status
-- **Scale Without Complexity**: Monitor thousands of fields across entire territories with the same ease as monitoring a single field
+- **Scale Without Complexity**: Monitor hundreds of thousands of fields across entire territories with the same ease as monitoring a single field
-- **Agronomic Context**: Insights come with clear explanations of why they matter and what actions to take
+- **Agronomic Context**: Insights come with clear and factural explanations of why they matter and what actions to take

 ## 📊 Data & Analytics Coverage